vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 }
 {% endhighlight %}

-## Changing data
+## Change data

-To change an existing record in a list we use the same endpoint as for the data creation: `/v1/lists/items`.
-However we use PUT instead of POST.
-The body is slightly different as we need to provide the ID of the record to be changed.
-The sample shows how to set the "Quantity" field to a new value.
+To change an existing record in a list, we use the same endpoint as for data creation: `/v1/lists/items`.
+However, we use `PUT` instead of `POST`.
+The body is slightly different, because we need to provide the ID of the record to be changed.
+This example shows how to set the `Quantity` field to a new value:

 {% highlight json %}
 {